SeismicSystems/seismic-starter/README.md

 ### Local Development

+#### Prerequisites
+Make sure you have the `seismic-foundry` suite of dev tools installed.
+See the installation instructions [here](https://docs.seismic.systems/onboarding/publish-your-docs).

 #### Installing dependencies
 Make sure you have [bun](https://bun.sh/docs/installation) installed.
 Install the dependencies for the project by running: